Golf Tutorials

 This one is simple.
 Stand straight against a wall with your back flat and have a friend measure from the floor to the top of your head.
 Jot this number down.
 This gives us our general starting point before we refine it with the next, more important measurement.

-2. Wrist-to-Floor Measurement (The "Why" You're Doing This)
+2. Wrist-to-Floor Measurement

 This is the measurement that truly refines your club length specification.
 It accounts for your arm length relative to your height, giving us a far more accurate picture of how you'll stand to the ball.
-A proper wrist-to-floor measurement will have a bigger impact on proper club length than just using your height alone, because this number relates the actual length of your arms directly to the ground.
+A proper wrist-to-floor measurement will have a bigger impact on proper club length than just using your height alone because this number relates the actual length of your arms directly to the ground.

 How to Take the Wrist-to-Floor Measurement: